Kolpa Adventures Booking

 Key Features

-• Stripe payments via embedded Elements with 3DS/SCA handled automatically.
+- Stripe payments via the embedded Payment Element with 3DS/SCA handled automatically.

 Technical Implementation

-• Payments: Stripe Payment Intents with an idempotent webhook for paid-state transitions.
+- Payments: Stripe Payment Element backed by a server-created Checkout Session, with an idempotent webhook for paid-state transitions.

 Challenges & Solutions